GluuFederation/nextcloud-oxd-plugin/README.md

 Gluu's OpenID Connect Single Sign-On (SSO) NextCloud APP will enable you to authenticate users against any standard OpenID Connect Provider (OP).
 If you don't already have an OP you can use Google or [deploy the free open source Gluu Server](https://gluu.org/docs/deployment).

 ## Requirements

-1. NextCloud min version 11.0.0
+In order to use the NextCloud APP you will need a standard OP (like Google or a Gluu Server) and the oxd server.

-2. In order to use the NextCloud APP you will need a standard OP (like Google or a Gluu Server) and the oxd server.
+* Compatibility : 11.x version

 * [Gluu Server Installation Guide](https://www.gluu.org/docs/deployment/).